seapagan/form-catch/README.md

 Once you have the site created, you can use this in your HTML forms as the 'action' in the format `<URL>/form/slug`.
 In fact, just copy the 'action' field from the response above into the `action` parameter of the form.
-All form fields are entirely up to you, the API will return all the fields specified with no further configuration needed:
+All form fields are fluid and entirely up to you, the API will return all the fields sent to it with no further configuration needed:

 ```html
 <form method="GET" action="https://www.myformresponder.com/form/rNPf97Tg">